patrikkarlsson72/software-scope/docs/VF-Company-Filter.md

 - All processing performed locally
 - No logging of sensitive information

+## Recent Updates (v1.1.5)

+### VF Managed Application Display Fixes
+**Issue Resolved**: VF Managed applications were not displaying complete information in the details panel, specifically missing "Install Location" and "Shortcuts" information.

+**Technical Solution**:
+- Enhanced install location detection to handle empty or invalid registry paths
+- Implemented specialized detection methods for VF Managed applications
+- Added flexible folder matching patterns for better application identification
+- Improved shortcut scanning for all applications

+**Files Modified**:
+- `src-tauri/src/commands/registry.rs` - Enhanced detection logic
+- Added `detect_vf_managed_location()` function for specialized VF app detection
+- Added `is_likely_vf_managed_folder()` for permissive verification

+**Result**: VF Managed applications now properly display:
+- Install Location (detected from Program Files)
+- Shortcuts (scanned from common locations)
+- All other application details

 ## Conclusion
 The VF Company Filter provides a powerful tool for IT administrators to manage and identify company-deployed applications.
 The feature integrates seamlessly with the existing SoftwareScope application while providing specialized functionality for VF-specific use cases.
+With the recent fixes in v1.1.5, VF Managed applications now display complete information including install locations and shortcuts.